josefalcon/learning-sed/lesson2/README.md

 containing 'D2C4'.
 - On what line number does that appear?
 - What are the 10 uuids following it?
+- The `=` command works with line-number addresses too.
+Write a `sed` command that returns the total number of lines in a file.
+Compare your function with `wc -l`.

 ## Address Ranges